Ishaan28malik/Hacktoberfest-2024/README.md

 ### 4. [Free code camp](https://github.com/freeCodeCamp/freeCodeCamp) -

-Learn to code for free with millions of other people around the world.
+Learn to Code for free with millions of other people around the world.

 ### 5. [Data Structures And Algorithms Hacktoberfest18](https://github.com/kvaluruk/Data-Structures-And-Algorithms-Hacktoberfest18) -